jjvanzon/Circular-Language-Spec/spec/introduction.md

-﻿Circle Language Spec
+﻿Encircle Language Spec
 ====================

 Introduction
 ------------

-This chapter aims to introduce the basics of Circle language.
-Circle language is an idea for a computer programming language, mostly a diagram notation for visualizing computer code.
+This chapter aims to introduce the basics of Encircle language.
+Encircle language is an idea for a computer programming language, mostly a diagram notation for visualizing computer code.

 ### Splitting up Ideas